Lynne Tillman

 Lynne Tillman (born January 1, 1947) is a novelist, short story writer, and cultural critic.
 She is currently Professor/Writer-in-Residence in the Department of English at the University at Albany and teaches at the School of Visual Arts' Art Criticism and Writing MFA Program.
 Tillman is the author of six novels, five collections of short stories, two collection of essays, and two other nonfiction books.
-She writes a bi-monthly column "In These Intemperate Times" for Frieze Art Magazine.
+She writes a bi-monthly column "In These Intemperate Times" for Frieze magazine.

 Career

 Fiction

 Tillman's novels include: American Genius, A Comedy (2006); No Lease on Life (1998), which was a finalist for a National Book Critics Award in Fiction; Cast in Doubt (1992); Motion Sickness (1991); and Haunted Houses (1987).
 In March 2018, her sixth novel Men and Apparitions was published by Soft Skull Press.

 Absence Makes the Heart (1990) is Tillman's first collection of short stories.
 The Broad Picture (1997) is a collection of Tillman's essays, which were published originally in literary and art periodicals.

 Her other story collections are: The Madame Realism Complex (1992); This Is Not It (2002), stories written in response to the work of 22 contemporary artists; Someday This Will Be Funny (2011); and The Complete Madame Realism and Other Stories.